sst/guide/_chapters/sst.md

 https://serverless-stack.com/chapters/handling-auth-in-serverless-apis.html

-In the last section, we created a Serverless REST API and deployed it.
+In the last section, we created a serverless REST API and deployed it.
 But there are a couple of things missing.

 1. It's not secure
 2. And, it's not linked to a specific user